productml/blurr/README.md

 # Data Science 'Joel Test'

 Inspired by the (old school) [Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) to rate software teams, here's our version for data science teams.
 What's your score?
-We'd love to know!

 1. Data pipelines are versioned and reproducible
 2. Pipelines (re)build in one step